alephao/alephao.github.io/_posts/2020-05-11-how-to-automate-app-store-screenshots-with-swift-snapshot-testing.md

             └── testScreenshots.2.png
 ```

-### Using Fastlane To Generate The Screenshots
+### Using Fastlane To Generate the Screenshots

-We have everything ready on the Xcode side, but how can we integrate te screenshots generation with fastlane?
+We have everything ready on the Xcode side, but how can we integrate the screenshot generation with fastlane?
 Let's start by initialising fastlane.
 Open your terminal, go to the project folder and run:

 ```
 $ bundle install